-Do you have a craft business plan, or did you jump into your business without a road map?
+Do you have a business plan, or did you jump into your new venture without a road map?

 A lot of people jump in without planning.